appsmithorg/appsmith-docs/website/docs/reference/widgets/maps.md

 ```

 ### Add markers
+You can use markers on the Map widget to showcase precise locations or display multiple locations at once.
 To add markers to the Map widget, define an array of markers with latitude, longitude, title and optional color keys, and set it in the **Default markers** property.
 For example:

 ```js
 [